tingq3/Mini-Portfolio/README.md

 # Minifolio

-A data-driven portfolio to showcase your best work.
+A simple but powerful portfolio content management system to showcase your best work.

 ## Features